-- 70. After scrutinizing the requested GTA resources, the Committee recommended that the Assembly approve the following four positions in Major Programme II: - i.
-One Associate Investigator, GTA (P-2) for 8 months for Georgia; - ii.
-One Situation Specific Investigation Assistant, GTA (GS-OL) for 8 months for Burundi; - iii.
-One Analyst, GTA (P-3) for 8 months for Operations (OPS) 41; and - iv.
-One Investigator, GTA (P-3) for 8 months for OPS. - (v) Requests for reclassification - 71.
-As stated in paragraphs 33-36 above regarding the reclassification policy, the Committee was of the view that the request for reclassification of Chef de Cabinet (P-4) to Chef de Cabinet (P-5), and reclassification of International Cooperation Adviser (P-4) to Senior Legal Adviser (P-5) would require further analysis about their functions, as well as their impact in the existing structures and reporting lines, and thus the Committee recommended that the Assembly not approve these two reclassifications. - 72.
-Additionally, the Committee noted that, previously, the post of Senior Special Assistant (P-4) had been re-titled by the OTP to Chef de Cabinet, where the grade was unaffected by the title change and such title change was considered separate and distinct from the reclassification process.
-The 2019 proposed programme budget, however, requested a reclassification of the newly-titled Chef de Cabinet (P-4) post to a (P-5) professional category grade.
+70. After scrutinizing the requested GTA resources, the Committee recommended that the Assembly approve the following four positions in Major Programme II:

+- i.
+One Associate Investigator, GTA (P-2) for eight months for Georgia; - ii.
+One Situation Specific Investigation Assistant, GTA (GS-OL) for eight months for Burundi; - iii.
+One Analyst, GTA (P-3) for eight months for Operations (OPS);41 and - iv.
+One Investigator, GTA (P-3) for eight months for OPS. - (v) Requests for reclassification

+71. As stated in paragraphs 33-36 above regarding the reclassification policy, the Committee was of the view that the request for reclassification of Chef de Cabinet (P-4) to Chef de Cabinet (P-5), and reclassification of International Cooperation Adviser (P-4) to Senior Legal Adviser (P-5) would require further analysis about their functions, as well as their impact in the existing structures and reporting lines, and thus the Committee recommended that the Assembly not approve these two reclassifications.

+72. Additionally, the Committee noted that, previously, the post of Senior Special Assistant (P-4) had been re-titled by the OTP to Chef de Cabinet, where the grade was unaffected by the title change and such title change was considered separate and distinct from the reclassification process.
+The 2019 proposed programme budget, however, requested a reclassification of the new title of Chef de Cabinet (P-4) post to a (P-5) professional category grade.
 As indicated above, the Committee did not recommend approval of the reclassification for specific management reasons, but also expressed its concern that a practice of changing the title of a post might convey to staff unrealistic expectations that such a change would automatically result in a change of grade level.
-Since this is not the case, the Committee stressed that it discouraged such practice, as it could harbour a myriad of unintended consequences with regard to workplace morale and/or disputes. - 73.
-With regard to reclassification of eight Associate Lawyers from (P-1) level to (P-2) level, the Committee recommended that the Assembly approve these reclassifications, taking into account that they do not alter the organizational structure and are budget neutral. - 74.
-In view of the foregoing considerations, where the Committee believed that the OTP has been left with sufficient flexibility in comparison to the 2018 approved budget for staff in relation to the effect of the UN Common System, the Committee recommended a reduction of the GTA budget by ε 913.7 thousand for OTP.
+Since this is not the case, the Committee stressed that it discouraged such practice, as it could harbour a myriad of unintended consequences with regard to workplace morale and/or disputes.

+73. With regard to reclassification of eight Associate Lawyers from (P-1) level to (P-2) level, the Committee reviewed each request based on its own merits and recommended that the Assembly approve these reclassifications, taking into account that they do not alter the organizational structure and are budget neutral.

+74. In view of the foregoing considerations, where the Committee believed that the OTP has been left with sufficient flexibility in comparison to the 2018 approved budget for staff in relation to the effect of the UN Common System, the Committee recommended a total net reduction in staff cost budget of &888.7 thousand for the OTP.